 Each institution of secondary education and each public or private institution of post secondary education shall, at least annually, before or at the start of enrollment, deliver to each person who enrolls as a full time student in such institution a copy of this section and sections seventeen and eighteen.

-Each institution of secondary education and each public or private institution of post secondary education shall file, at least annually, a report with the board of higher education and in the case of secondary institutions, the board of education, certifying that such institution has complied with its responsibility to inform student groups, teams or organizations and to notify each full time student enrolled by it of the provisions of this section and sections seventeen and eighteen and also certifying that said institution has adopted a disciplinary policy with regard to the organizers and participants of hazing, and that such policy has been set forth with appropriate emphasis in the student handbook or similar means of communicating the institution's policies to its students.
+Each institution of secondary education and each public or private institution of post secondary education shall file, at least annually, a report with the board of higher education and in the case of secondary institutions, the board of education, certifying that such institution has complied with its responsibility to inform student groups, teams or organizations and to notify each full time student enrolled by it of the provisions of this section and sections seventeen and eighteen and also certifying that said institution has adopted a disciplinary policy with regard to the organizers and participants of hazing, and that such policy has been set forth with appropriate emphasis in the students.
 The board of higher education and, in the case of secondary institutions, the board of education shall promulgate regulations governing the content and frequency of such reports, and shall forthwith report to the attorney general any such institution which fails to make such report.
 M.G.L. c.
 269 Section 19.

-For further information about hazing and hazing prevention efforts at MIT, visit MIT's hazing resources website - http://hazefree.mit.edu - or contact the Office of Student Outreach and Support in W20-507 or 617-253-3276.
+For further information about hazing and hazing prevention efforts at MIT, visit MIT's hazing resources website - http://hazefree.mit.edu - or contact the Office of Student Outreach and Support in W20-507 or 617-258-8423.

-Please note there is an confidential form to report hazing available for public use.
+Please note there is a confidential form to report hazing available for public use.